-The EU is proposing a one-year delay in the implementation of CBAM, Reuters reported on 24 February, citing a leaked European Commission document Specifically, the obligation to purchase
+The EU is proposing a one-year delay in the implementation of CBAM, Reuters reported on 24 February, citing a leaked European Commission document.

-CBAM certificates is set to be postponed from 2026 until 2027, providing import ers with additional time to prepare for the bloc-wide measure.
-Costs associated with embedded emissions within 2026 imports will still apply - but will be incurred in 2027 instead but still cover 99% of emissions.
+Specifically, the obligation to purchase CBAM certificates is set to be postponed from 2026 until 2027, providing importers with additional time to prepare for the bloc-wide measure.
+Costs associated with embedded emissions within 2026 imports will still apply - but will be incurred in 2027 instead.

-In addition, companies importing less than 50 tonnes of goods or goods containing less than 100 tonnes of embedded carbon dioxide (CO2) could be exempted from CBAM payments entirely.
-This new proposal will apparently exempt around 90% of importers from this carbon policy
+In addition, companies importing less than 50 tonnes of goods or goods containing less than 100 tonnes of embedded carbon dioxide $(CO_2)$ could be exempted from CBAM payments entirely.
+This new proposal will apparently exempt around 90% of importers from this carbon policy but still cover 99% of emissions.